Divorce: Steps to Dividing Marital Property

 Finally, once the Decree is Drafted and the case has been finalized, your case may require documents to be executed to transfer interests in certain property awarded to a spouse from the Divorce.
 For example, a special warranty deed to transfer interests of one spouse to the other in real estate, a power of attorney may be required to allow the other party to obtain or acquire a new title to a motor vehicle, transfer stock, or an escrow or utility account.

 Once these documents are completed and filed with the appropriate State of County offices, your divorce is complete.

-Put the Experience of Evans Law Group To Work for your Divorce Case
+Put the Experience of Evans Family Law Group To Work for your Divorce Case

 Mr. Evans has been in practice nearly 18 years and has tried over 100 jury trials.
 In the last 5 years, Mr. Evans has brought this experience to focus entirely on the practice of family law.
 See our page of representative cases and outcomes.
 This June he has applied to become board certified in the practice of family law.
 Mr. Evans bring significant courtroom experience as well as negotiation

 Our team of Austin divorce attorneys and staff will work endlessly to make sure your rights are protected.